UBC-MDS/RegscorePy/README.md

 metrics.r2_score(y_true, y_pred[, …])
 ```

-However, there are no functions for AIC, BIC, Mallow's $C_p$ and table output.
+However, there are no functions for AIC, BIC, Mallow's C_p and table output.
 Thus, our package can be a united source for all popular regression model comparison metrics.

 ## **Timeline**

 **Phase I**: 02/05/2018 - 03/11/2018, develop functions to compute AIC, BIC, Mallow's $C_p$ and table output that include all scores for model comparison.

-- ** **Phase II**: From late March, develop other functions to finish the package.
+** **Phase II**: From late March, develop other functions to finish the package.

 * ** Tentative, and will be updated later